DeShawn Shead

 Biography

-DeShawn Shead (pronounced SHED) joined the Miami Dolphins as assistant defensive backs coach in 2024.
+DeShawn Shead (pronounced SHED) joined the Miami Dolphins in 2024 and was named the assistant defensive backs/nickels coach in 2026.
+He spent two seasons (2024-25) as the assistant defensive backs coach.

-DeShawn Shead (pronounced SHED) joined the Miami Dolphins as assistant defensive backs coach in 2024.
+DeShawn Shead (pronounced SHED) joined the Miami Dolphins in 2024 and was named the assistant defensive backs/nickels coach in 2026.
+He spent two seasons (2024-25) as the assistant defensive backs coach.

-The 2025 season marks Shead's 13th year of NFL experience including eight as a player and five as a coach, working primarily with the defensive backs.
+The 2026 season marks Shead's 14th year of NFL experience including eight as a player and six as a coach, working primarily with defensive backs.
 Shead won Super Bowl XLVIII as a player with Seattle in 2013.

 Shead began his coaching career in Seattle, where he spent three seasons (2021-23) working with the defensive backs.
 He first joined the staff as defensive assistant/defensive backs coach in 2021 and was named assistant defensive backs coach in 2022.
 He was promoted to assistant defensive backs/cornerbacks coach in 2023.
 In those three seasons, he worked with five Pro Bowl selections, including two that were Pro Bowl picks as rookies.